 The number of times I’ve heard clients of ours curse whenever the names of ‘certain’ self-professed marketing soothsayers are mentioned.
 Especially ones called Gary…

 Suffice to say there’s a lot of bad marketing advice on the web.
-For example ‘going all-in’ on any particular marketing tactic – Facebook/Instagram ads, podcasts, whatever – is probably not going to bring you the results you’re expecting.
+For example ‘going all-in’ on any single marketing tactic – Facebook/Instagram ads, podcasts, whatever – is probably not going to bring you the results you’re expecting.
+Today’s marketing requires multiple customer touchpoints that are timely and relevant, intelligently woven into the fabric of an overarching strategy.

 Another often-quoted piece of advice is “your message should be consistent across platforms.”
 That’s good advice.
 But that doesn’t mean publishing the exact same message and creative execution across every social media channel.